 - Show up late during events

 - Ignore tasks that they have no interest in

-Typically, if you have a busy life, you need to be organized to keep track of your tasks.
+Typically, if you have a busy life, you need to be organised to keep track of your tasks.
 However, those who experience ADHD have difficulties with their organisational skills.
-This means that it would be challenging for them to monitor their tasks and prioritize what needs to be put first in order to function efficiently during the day.
+This means that it would be challenging for them to monitor their tasks and prioritise what needs to be put first in order to function efficiently during the day.